 Greece has been the country with the lowest perinatal mortality rate globally.
 At pelargos IVF we do private obstetrics.
 We realise that private obstetrics, means to try to fullfill to the maximum possible degree pregnant’s desires.
-We perform our deliveries to the biggest and safest Maternity Hospitals in Athens.
+We perform our deliveries to the biggest and safest Maternity Hospital in Athens, Iaso Hospital.
 We follow Royal College of Obstetricians and Gynecologists guidelines and mother’s & and baby’s health is paramount for us.

 If a woman wants to try a pool delivery and fullfills our criteria, we shall do our best to achieve this.
 If a woman prefers to deliver through an elective caesarian section for tocophobia, will be able to offer that.
 Destination is not always what only matters.
 Sometimes the travel itself can be equally important.
 We want our pregnants to remember their pregnancy as an unforgettable journey to the best destination in the world, family, and we ensure, we offer them everything they need , to be safe and happy, throughout the journey.

 Sex and sexuality are very important factors of women’s everyday life.
 No woman should feel ashamed to discuss this topic with her gynecologist, especially during her pregnancy.
 A woman in her pregnancy is just pregnant, not sick.
 It is important to flash back in her pregnancy pleasantly and not to be deprived of activities that make her happy with no real reason at all.
 Sex is one of them.